 Now, this is just the result of the word ‘Digital Marketing’.
 I haven’t even checked the result for keywords like SEO Manager, Google Adwords Specialist, Content Writer, Social Media Executive etc.

 I am sure these numbers put together would be huge and this is indicative of a huge demand for a digital marketer.

 But is There Enough Supply?

 Digital Marketing isn’t a part of India’s education system yet.
 It is usually offered by business schools in the form of a crash course, an optional subject, or a semester course.
 However, there is no concrete specialisation that Indian universities have adapted.
-The last resort for many is enrolling in local digital marketing institutes or online digital marketing courses in order to become a digital marketer.
+In 2018, I have personally seen massive interest of candidates in taking up Digital Marketing Courses in India.

 Most of the agencies in India have created Digital Marketers.
 They take people with required skills and they shape them up in a particular domain of Digital Marketing which could be inbound marketing, Search Engine Optimization (On-Page or Off-Page), Search Engine Marketing (Google, Bing Adwords specialist), Content Writing, Amplifier or Marketer, Overall Digital Advertiser (Facebook Ads, Google Ads, Bing Ads), Affiliate Marketer, Inbound Marketer, Social Media Specialist (Designing of campaigns on Social Media) or Client Servicing and Strategy.